 If you are interested in gaining research experience and earning psychology course credit, we offer both Psychology 290 and Psychology 494 courses in the Fall and Spring semesters in which you will receive 2-4 credit hours for your work in our lab.
 As a member of our lab, you will gain valuable experiences with brain imaging techniques and eye-tracking data, as well as data entry and analysis.
 You may also recruit participants and administer experiments.
-For more information, please contact our lab coordinator, Nick Parks, at email@example.com
+For more information, please contact our lab coordinator, Ezra Winter-Nelson, at firstname.lastname@example.org

 The research focus of the Memory Systems Lab is understanding the neural systems involved in memory such as episodic memory, emotions, visual perception, language use, and effects of nutrition, exercise and head trauma on memory.
 We are currently looking for participants for our studies from a variety of populations.